aquamoth/automatopia/readme.md

 To download the project:

 1. Install [Git](http://git-scm.com/downloads).
-2. Clone the latest code only (to save time): `git clone -b RequireJS --single-branch --depth 1 https://github.com/aquamoth/automatopia.git`
+2. Clone the latest code only (to save time): `git clone -b TypeScript --single-branch --depth 1 https://github.com/aquamoth/automatopia.git`
 3. Modify `package.json` to use your Node version in the `engines.node` line.
 (Run `node --version` to determine your Node version.)
 4. Delete the `.git` directory so you start fresh
 5. Run `git init`, `git add .`, and `git commit -am "Initial commit"` to initialize the git repository.